 |---|---|---|

-| 8:00 AM (opening) | Low | Best for photos |
+| 8:00 AM (opening) | Low | Best for photos and actually enjoying it |

-| 10 AM - 2 PM | Peak | Avoid if possible |
+| 10 AM - 2 PM | Peak | Honestly, avoid if you can |

-| 5 PM onwards | Moderate | Beautiful sunset light |
+| 5 PM onwards | Moderate | Beautiful golden light, cooler temps |

 What to Bring#